MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

     Custom1
 ```

 The data you want is the entire record with the highest SalesYTD in each TerritoryID.
-If you only wanted the max, it would be a simple aggregation&mdash;but you want the entire input record.
+If you only wanted the max, it would be an aggregation&mdash;but you want the entire input record.
 To get this, you need to group by TerritoryID and then sort inside each group, keeping the first record.

 ## Data Type Inference

 When you import a table, you may find that Power Query sometimes incorrectly detects a column’s data type.
 One reason incorrect detection can happen is that Power Query infers data types using only the first 200 rows of data.
 If the data in the first 200 rows is somehow different than the data after row 200, Power Query may detect an incorrect column type.
 This may or may not result in errors, which can make the incorrect type inference tricky to detect in some cases.

-For example, imagine a column that contains integers in the first 200 rows (such as all zeroes), but contains decimal numbers after row 200.
+As an example, imagine a column that contains integers in the first 200 rows (such as all zeroes), but contains decimal numbers after row 200.
 In this case, Power Query will infer the data type of the column to be Whole Number (Int64.Type).
 This will result in the decimal portions of any non-integer numbers being truncated.

 Or imagine a column that contains textual date values in the first 200 rows, and other kinds of text values after row 200.
 In this case, Power Query will infer the data type of the column to be Date.
 This will result in the non-date text values being treated as type conversion errors.